 How is Penn State awarding student emergency grants from its federal Higher Education Emergency Relief Fund III/American Rescue Plan allocation?

 Penn State received more than $150 million from the Higher Education Emergency Relief Fund III as part of the federal American Rescue Plan (ARP), which was signed into law on March 11, 2021.
-As prescribed by law, approximately $76.2 million of Penn State’s allocation will be awarded to students with exceptional financial need.
+As prescribed by law, approximately $76.2 million of Penn State’s allocation will be awarded to students as emergency financial aid grants.